openservicemesh/osm-docs/content/docs/demos/circuit_breaking_mesh_internal.md

 The following demo shows a load-testing client [fortio](https://github.com/fortio/fortio) sending traffic to the `httpbin` service.
 We will see how applying circuit breakers for traffic to the `httpbin` service impacts the `fortio` client when the configured circuit breaking limits trip.

-1. For simplicy, enable [permissive traffic policy mode](/docs/guides/traffic_management/permissive_mode) so that explicit SMI traffic access policies are not required for application connectivity within the mesh.
+1. For simplicity, enable [permissive traffic policy mode](/docs/guides/traffic_management/permissive_mode) so that explicit SMI traffic access policies are not required for application connectivity within the mesh.
     ```bash
     export osm_namespace=osm-system # Replace osm-system with the namespace where OSM is installed
     kubectl patch meshconfig osm-mesh-config -n "$osm_namespace" -p '{"spec":{"traffic":{"enablePermissiveTrafficPolicyMode":true}}}'  --type=merge